swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     touch testfile

 Then list the contents of the directory again.
 You should see that a new entry, called `testfile`, exists.
-It is colored white meaning that it is a file, as opposed to a directory.
 The `touch` command just creates an empty file.

+Some terminals will color files according to their type, directories may be blue, executable files may be green.
 Some terminals will not color the directory entries in this very convenient way.
 In those terminals, use `ls -F` instead of `ls`.
 The `-F` argument modifies the results so that a slash is placed at the